 Requests to utilize these aircraft for non-leadplane/ASM missions requires approval from NRCC.

 Leadplanes/ASMs will be released from incidents at the end of shift.
-Unlike exclusive use airtankers, leadplanes/ASMs cannot be 'released to base' in IROC, therefore, when stationed away from their home base, they should be reassigned to a local NRGA preposition order and toggled available national.
+When stationed away from their home base, they should be reassigned to a local NRGA preposition order and toggled available national.

 Air Tactical Aircraft